Concert film: Early history

 One of popular music's most ground-breaking concert films is Pink Floyd: Live at Pompeii (1972), directed by Adrian Maben, in which Pink Floyd perform a short set of songs inside the amphitheatre of Pompeii without an audience (save for the recording crew).

+Examples

 Rockumentary

 The term "rockumentary" was first used by Bill Drake in the 1969 History of Rock & Roll radio broadcast and is a portmanteau of "rock" and "documentary".
 The term was subsequently used to describe concert films containing appearances by multiple artists.
 Then, in 1976, the term was used by the promoters of the live musical production Beatlemania which documented the evolving career of The Beatles.
 The 1984 mockumentary film This Is Spinal Tap notably parodied the rockumentary genre.

-Other examples
+Others

 Other examples of this type of film include Menudo's 1981 film, Menudo: La Película, and Duran Duran's 85-minute 1984 video, Sing Blue Silver.
 The former mixes a Menudo concert (in Merida, Venezuela) with movie scenes and a plot, while the latter follows Duran Duran as they travel around Canada and the United States doing concerts and actual tourism.

+Highest-grossing concert films

+Taylor Swift: The Eras Tour, which has grossed $267 million worldwide, is the highest-grossing concert film of all time.
+The record was previously held by Justin Bieber: Never Say Never (2011).

+Music

+The top 15 are among the highest-grossing concert films.
+André Rieu is the most frequent performance with 13 titles on the list.